Vyral/base-template/_posts/2020-03-09-3-renovations-to-help-you-sell-your-home.md

 tags:
   - Home Seller Tips
 excerpt: >-
-  Boosting curb appeal, repainting, and targeting the bathroom and restroom are things sellers can do.
+  Boosting curb appeal, repainting, and targeting the kitchen and bathrooms are the best things sellers can do to raise their home's value.
 Here’s why.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Dustin+Sherlin/Videos/2020/3+Renovations+to+Help+You+Sell+Your+Home.mp4
 pullquote: >-